When helping students prepare for the IELTS test, one of the biggest fears is how to do well in IELTS Writing Task 2.

 It doesn’t matter if you’re new to IELTS or if you’ve failed the exam before – I’ve broken everything down into a simple 3-step process that anyone can use to improve their scores!
 Watch the video above to find out what they are.

 5 Steps to a Band 7 in IELTS Writing Task 2

-You must first understand the question to know exactly what the examiner is looking for.
-One of the biggest mistakes students make is not answering the question properly.
-If you do not answer the question fully, you can’t score higher than a Band 5.
+You must understand the question before you attempt to answer it.
+This way, you’ll know exactly what the examiner is looking for.
+One of the biggest mistakes students make is not answering the question fully, which stops them from getting a score higher than a Band 5.

-In order to do this you must first identify the question type, then identify the keywords in the question and finally identify the instructions words in order to find out what the examiner wants you to do with the question.
-We will look at these skills in more detail below.
+To analyse the question, you must first identify the question type, then identify the keywords in the question and finally identify the instructions words.
+This will help you understand exactly what the examiner wants you to do with the question.

-The students who get the highest marks plan before they write and they often plan for up to 10 minutes.
-Planning helps you organise your ideas and structure before you write, saving you time and helping you write a clear essay.
+The students who get the highest marks in Writing Task 2 always plan their answers for up to 10 minutes.
+Planning helps you organise your ideas and structure your essay before you write it, saving you time and helping you produce a clear and coherent essay.

-The introduction should tell the examiner what the rest of the essay is about and also answer the question directly.
+The introduction should answer the question directly.
 This tells the examiner that you know what you are doing straight away and helps you write your main body paragraphs.

 This is where you give the examiner more detail.
 You do this by stating your main points and supporting these with explanations and relevant examples.

 In your conclusion, you should provide a summary of what you already said in the rest of your essay.